-Pamela derives the cabin windows motif from her films Interrupted: Prologue to a Mem-Noir and Generation and her story Just After Supper.
+Woolford derives her cabin windows motif from her films Interrupted: Prologue to a Mem-Noir and Generation and her story "Just After Supper."
 Interrupted had a limited online release in 2020 with a virtual premiere event attended by 1.5 thousand people.
 The event was cosponsored by Busboys and Poets and the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution at George Mason University.
-Interrupted was made possible in part with support from jazz-great Bob Jazz, United Way of Central Maryland, Mosaic Center for Culture and Diversity at University of Maryland Baltimore County, Maryland State Arts Council, and Leah Mazur & Drew Willard.
+Interrupted was made possible in part with support from Maryland State Arts Council, United Way of Central Maryland, Mosaic Center for Culture and Diversity at University of Maryland Baltimore County, Leah Mazur and Drew Willard, and jazz-great Bob James.
 In 2018 and 2019, Generation was an official selection for a dozen arts and film festivals in three continents, won five film festival awards, and, like Interrupted, received rave reviews.
-"Just After Supper," published in Origins Journal, is a fiction piece inspired by the life of Pamela's mother, writer Sadie Woolford.
-The story was nominated for a Pushcart Prize by one of the Prize's contributing editors, novelist Mark Wisniewski.
+"Just After Supper" is a fiction piece inspired by the life of Pamela's mother, writer and producer Sadie Woolford.
+The story was nominated for a Pushcart Prize by one of the Prize's contributing editors.

 Originally, prior to becoming a series of virtual-reality experiences, Up/Rooted: Pamela Woolford's Cabin Windows was conceived as a real-life cabin in a gallery space, where Pamela Woolford's art would be experienced through windows and augmented reality.